ScarletFlash/ng-builders/packages/circular-dependencies-linter/README.md

 ⮤⭣ app/interface-type/invalid.type.ts
 ```

-You may use this Builder in CI: it returns non-zero exit code if there are some circular dependencies.
+You may use this Builder in your CI pipeline: it returns non-zero exit code if there are some circular dependencies.

 ## Installation & Usage